riyagarg17/threeinarow/README.md

 ### How to run (from Terminal):

-After building the project (i.e., running `ant`), run the following command in the threeinarow folder:
+After building the project (i.e., running `ant`), run the following command in the threeinarow folder: `java -cp bin ThreeInARowGame`

 ### How to clean up (from Terminal):